Brownsville Veterans Memorial prepare for historic game

 BROWNSVILLE, Texas (ValleyCentral) — Brownsville Veterans Memorial Chargers are making history as the last high school football team standing from the Rio Grande Valley heading to the state semi-finals.

-“If we make it, that would be a dream come true,” Sergio Sosa, a quarterback junior with the Brownsville Veterans Memorial football team said.
+“If we make it, that would be a dream come true,” said Sergio Sosa, a quarterback junior with the Brownsville Veterans Memorial football team.

 The Chargers became the first team from the Rio Grande Valley to reach the state semi-finals since Port Isabel in 2003.